marinsantiago/BOBgmms-examples/README.md

 #### Simulation Results

-To reproduce the simulation results from the article, start by downloading the folder `simulations/sim_ar_neg_05/setting1/` and execute the scripts `sim1_data.R`, `sim1_rw.R`, `sim1_stan.R`, and `sim1_results.R` (in that order).
+  - To reproduce the simulation results from the article, start by downloading the folder `simulations/sim_ar_neg_05/setting1/` and execute the scripts `sim1_data.R`, `sim1_rw.R`, `sim1_stan.R`, and `sim1_results.R` (in that order).
   It is recommended to restart the R session each time you execute a script in order to terminate any remaining "zombie processes" from the parallelization exercise.
-Then, repeat the same steps for folders `simulations/sim_ar_neg_05/setting2/`-to-`simulations/sim_ar_neg_05/setting9/`.
-To obtain box plots and tables summarizing the results for all nine settings, execute the scripts `boxplots.R`, `optimal_x_vals.R`, and  `table_medians.R` from the `simulations/sim_ar_neg_05/sim-results/` folder.
+Then, repeat these previous steps, but with the folders `simulations/sim_ar_neg_05/setting2/`-to-`simulations/sim_ar_neg_05/setting9/`.
+  To obtain plots and tables summarizing the results from the nine experimental settings, execute the scripts `boxplots.R`, `optimal_x_vals.R`, and  `table_medians.R` from the `simulations/sim_ar_neg_05/sim-results/` folder.

-To reproduce the results from our illustrative example, download the folder `simulations/sim-illustrative/` and execute the script `sim_illustrative.R`.
+  - To reproduce the results from our illustrative example, download the folder `simulations/sim-illustrative/` and execute the script `sim_illustrative.R`.

-To reproduce the simulation results with a varying sample sizes, download the folder `simulations/sim-varying-n/` and execute the scripts `sim_n50.R`, `sim_n125.R`, `sim_n250.R`, `sim_n375.R`, `sim_n500.R`, and  `sim_n_results.R` (in that order).
+  - To reproduce the simulation results with a varying sample sizes, download the folder `simulations/sim-varying-n/` and execute the scripts `sim_n50.R`, `sim_n125.R`, `sim_n250.R`, `sim_n375.R`, `sim_n500.R`, and  `sim_n_results.R`
+  (in that order).
 Once again, it is recommended to restart the R session each time you execute a script to terminate any remaining "zombie processes" from the parallelization exercise.

-To reproduce the simulation results with a trivial initialization, download the folder `simulations/sim-trivial-init/` and execute the scripts `sim_d5_trivial_init.R`, `sim_d10_trivial_init.R`, `sim_d15_trivial_init.R`, and `simtrivial_init_results.R` (in that order).
+  - To reproduce the simulation results with a trivial initialization, download the folder `simulations/sim-trivial-init/` and execute the scripts `sim_d5_trivial_init.R`, `sim_d10_trivial_init.R`, `sim_d15_trivial_init.R`, and `simtrivial_init_results.R` (in that order).
 Once again, it is recommended to restart the R session each time you execute a script to terminate any remaining "zombie processes" from the parallelization exercise.

-To reproduce the simulation results with a strong informative prior on the mixture proportions, download the folder `sim-informative-alpha/` and execute the scripts `sim_alphas_d5.R`, `sim_alphas_d10.R`, `sim_alphas_d15.R`, and `sim_alphas_results.R` (in that order).
+  - To reproduce the simulation results with a strong informative prior on the mixture proportions, download the folder `sim-informative-alpha/` and execute the scripts `sim_alphas_d5.R`, `sim_alphas_d10.R`, `sim_alphas_d15.R`, and `sim_alphas_results.R` (in that order).
 Once again, it is recommended to restart the R session each time you execute a script to terminate any remaining "zombie processes" from the parallelization exercise.

 #### Results from Benchmark Data Analysis

-To reproduce the results from the analysis of benchmark data, start by downloading the folder `data-analyses/wine/`  and execute the script `wines.R`.
+  - To reproduce the results from the analysis of benchmark data, start by downloading the folder `data-analyses/wine/`  and execute the script `wines.R`.
   Then, execute the script `kernels.R` from the folder `data-analyses/kernels/`.

 ## <a name="data"></a> Data